mariaelenaguer/mariaelenaguer.github.io/Resources.md

 [Professional Etiquette for the Mature Economist](https://www.ime.usp.br/~abe/lista/pdfWU48lyxCJK.pdf)  by Daniel S. Hamermesh

-Professor Chris Blattman talks about [How to write like a Mad Man](https://chrisblattman.com/2012/02/12/write-like-a-mad-man/) and [How to write an essay](https://chrisblattman.com/2010/02/17/how-to-write-an-essay/)

 [Professor John H. Cochrane advise on writing Economic Papers ](https://www.fma.org/assets/docs/membercontent/writing_cochrane.pdf)